Contracts and Hours

 Staff PD Workshops

-- Most workshops offered at Phoenix are free for staff with exception of first aid or mental health first aid.
+- Most workshops offered at Phoenix are free for staff with exception of First Aid and Mental Health First Aid.
 For other PD opportunities, please get admin approval first.

 Staff meeting attendance is required and participation is expected.
 Each meeting will follow an agenda and each member will each be asked to contribute throughout the year at different times.
 Meeting time is included in salary or paid at $20.00 an hour for hourly staff.
 These are also highlighted in your contract.